 Sadly, this is how I feel about Facebook on Valentine’s Day.

 Again, I’m not a romance hater.
 I’m a fan of love.
 I especially enjoy reading about my friends’ happiness in love, even when I’m flying solo.
-I admit I might be a bit unusual for this; however, I feel particularly strongly about the importance of public, or at least communal, expressions of love and affection and appreciation for your awesome SO.
+I realize I might be a bit unusual for this; however, I feel particularly strongly about the importance of public, or at least communal, expressions of love and affection and appreciation for your awesome SO.
 Society needs good love stories; we need examples of healthy relationships and how to navigate them through both public and private (communal and personal) spaces.

-Most of the time—because I have super great friends who are some of the best people on the planet—I get a healthy dose of My-Husband/wife/boyfriend/girlfriend/fiance-Is-The-Best! posts.
+Because I have super great friends who are some of the best people on the planet, I get a healthy dose of My-Husband/Wife/Boyfriend/Girlfriend/Fiance-Is-The-Best! posts.
 These sorts of posts pop up on anniversaries and birthdays and completely out of the blue because, again, I have stellar friends who have equally stellar SOs.

 On Valentine’s Day, it’s like it’s everyone’s anniversary on the same day.
 My feed is flooded with Vday posts, so that everyone from that girl I knew in high school to NPR is posting about romance.
 All.
 Day.

-In addition to just being obnoxious (to a good number of the attached as well as the unattached) because it’s ubiquitous, Valentine’s Day is already a day in which people can feel especially lonely, where the loneliness they already feel from time to time is magnified and intensified.
-Now add social media to the mix and that intensity is even greater.
+Valentine’s Day is already a day during which people can feel especially lonely, where the loneliness they already feel from time to time is intensified.
+Now add social media to the mix and that pain intensifies ten fold.

 So, I’m going to make a request that I normally wouldn’t make.
 Please think twice before gushing to the World Wide Web about the sweet, romantic things your super-rad SO did for you on Valentine’s Day.
 Maybe save public gushing for birthdays and anniversaries and miscellaneous moments of love.

 And while I’m at it, allow me one more request: Don’t forget your single friends.
 Let them know you love them too.
-Send a card or a text or an Amazon gift card.
-And maybe not just on Valentine’s Day and birthdays, but just because.
+Send a card or flowers or an Amazon gift card.
+And maybe not just on Valentine’s Day and birthdays, but also just because.